 Background information

 In our current academic context, the balance between academic freedom on the one hand and our ability to debate and confront has gained new urgency.
-Illustrative of this context is the discussion whether ‘woke’, or a cancel culture is threatening academic freedom, a discussion lead amongst others by our rector magnificus: Is ‘woke’ een bedreiging voor de academische vrijheid?
-(Deel 1) | DUB (uu.nl), or the concern our Minister of Education has voiced that in academic education it is key that there is room for confrontation.
+Illustrative of this context is the discussion whether ‘woke’, or a cancel culture is threatening academic freedom, a discussion lead amongst others by our former rector magnificus: Is ‘woke’ een bedreiging voor de academische vrijheid? other examples are discussions and protests around Gaza and climate change.

 Aims